openweathermap/deker/README.md

 ## Code and Documentation

-Open source implementation of Deker storage engine is published at
+Open source implementation of DEKER™ storage engine is published at

 * https://github.com/openweathermap/deker